yiisoft/docs/guide/en/start/workflow.md

 ====================

-After installing Yii, you have a working Yii application that can be accessed via the URL `http://hostname/app/public/index.php` or `http://hostname/index.php`, depending upon your configuration.
+After installing Yii, you have a working Yii application that can be accessed via the URL `http://hostname/`.
 This section will introduce the application's built-in functionality, how the code is organized, and how the application handles requests in general.

 > Info: For simplicity, throughout this "Getting Started" tutorial, it's assumed that you have set `app/public`